 Food safety compliance records assembled retrospectively instead of captured in real time

 FSMA, GlobalG.A.P., and retailer-specific schemes require records that are complete, attributable, and available on demand.
 When an auditor arrives and the compliance pack has to be assembled from paper logs and emails, gaps appear.
-According to the FDA's Regulatory Impact Analysis for the FSMA Food Traceability Rule (Federal Register, November 2022), compliance costs the industry an estimated $570 million per year, with some small producers incurring costs exceeding 1% of their annual revenue, a burden that falls hardest on operations that still rely on paper-based record systems.
+According to the FDA's Regulatory Impact Analysis for the FSMA Food Traceability Rule (Federal Register, November 2022), compliance costs the industry an estimated $570 million per year.
+Some small producers incur costs exceeding 1% of their annual revenue, and that burden falls hardest on operations that still rely on paper-based records.
 When compliance records are a natural output of the operational record (every spray captured with product, rate, operator, and field), the audit pack generates from live data.
 No scrambling, no gaps.

 Equipment maintenance and field operations coordination managed through phone calls and whiteboards

-When maintenance schedules live on whiteboards and field task allocation happens over the phone, jobs get missed and machinery goes down at the worst times.
+Maintenance schedules on whiteboards and field tasks assigned by phone mean jobs get missed and machinery goes down at the worst times.
 When equipment records and field operations run through one system, planned maintenance triggers automatically, and farm managers can allocate work across teams, track completion, and adjust the plan when weather or machinery availability changes.

 Supply chain traceability stops at the farm gate, leaving you exposed on recalls and retailer audits